Start your Bridge workflows with triggers

 Schedule triggers

-You can set up Bridge workflows to run once at a specific date/time or on a recurring basis, such as hourly, daily, etc. When using a schedule trigger, your workflow needs to be set up to get all the information that it needs to run your process.
+You can set up Bridge workflows to run once at a specific date/time or on a recurring basis, such as hourly, daily, etc. When using a schedule trigger, your workflow needs to be set up to get all the information required to run your process.

 Learn more about scheduling workflows.